Survivors of deadly school shooting lash out at Trump

 James Snead added: "Everything everybody seems to know, we didn't know.
 It's as simple as that."

-The Sneads said Cruz seemed ill-adapted to life on his own, unable to do simple tasks like laundry or use the microwave.

-He kept the AR-15 he allegedly used in the massacre locked in a gun safe along with a few other firearms.
-James Snead thought he had the only key to the cabinet but has figured out Cruz must have kept another key.
+The teen kept the AR-15 he allegedly used in the massacre locked in a gun safe with a few other firearms.
+James Snead thought he had the only key to the cabinet but says Cruz must have had another key.
 The family kept their own rifles, bought after a burglary a few years ago, in a separate locked cabinet.

 They told Cruz he needed to ask permission to take out the guns.
 He had asked only twice since November.
 They said "yes" once and "no" once.

-Cruz sent their son a few texts that day.
-In one, he asked what classroom the boy was in.
-He said he was going to see a movie.

-Later he texted he had "something important" he wanted to tell the teen.
-Then he wrote: "Nothing man."

-Lush reported from St. Petersburg, Florida.
-Associated Press writers Gary Fineout in Tallahasse, Florida and Nicholas Riccardi in Denver contributed.
+Associated Press writers Gary Fineout in Tallahasse, Florida, Tamara Lush in St. Petersburg, Florida, and Nicholas Riccardi in Denver contributed.

 Follow the AP's complete coverage of the Florida school shooting here: https://apnews.com/tag/Floridaschoolshooting .